How to duplicate a visual automation in Kit (formerly ConvertKit)

 Come up with a naming convention and use it consistently across all your tags, sequences, and automations.

-It doesn’t matter where — ClickUp, Trello, Asana, Google Drive.
+It doesn’t matter where — ClickUp, Trello, Asana, Google Drive, Notion.
 You just want to ensure that you don’t lose all that content you worked so hard to create.

 Make sure you copy the subject line and text of each email in a sequence in case you inadvertently delete any emails (or even an entire sequence — I’ve seen it happen).